Research output per year

 Australia

-In 2019, Sarah received the McCredie Musicological Award from the Australian Academy of the Humanities, which “recognises outstanding contribution in musicology by an Australian scholar.
-It is Australia’s most prestigious award for the study of music” (AAH website).
-In 2020 she was elected Fellow of the Australian Academy of the Humanities.
+In 2024, Sarah became just the second Australian to win the prestigious international prize from the Royal Musical Association (UK), the Dent Medal, which recognises a significant contribution to the global discipline.
+She was also awarded the McCredie Musicological Award in 2019 from the Australian Academy of the Humanities, which ‘recognises outstanding contribution in musicology by an Australian scholar.
+It is Australia’s most prestigious award for the study of music’ (AAH website).
+In 2020, she was elected Fellow of the Australian Academy of the Humanities, and currently serves on the AAH Council.

 Co-editor, Music & Letters (Oxford University Press)